ryanorendorff/sbtb-2020-type-safe-fpga/presentation/sbtb-2020-type-safe-fpga.md

 ![](./fig/high_level_host_and_fpga.pdf)

 A common paradigm to interact with an FPGA is via a host CPU.
+We will build a user-facing `Session` API built on top of memory-mapped file I/O with the FPGA.

 Key Concepts
 ------------